Marshfield Central Avenue Historic District: Pre-WWI (1888-1915)

 With the rebuilding of Upham's factories, Marshfield had jobs and the town's economy moved forward.
-In 1890 A.K.
+In 1890, A.K.
 Hatteberg from Upham's company formed his own veneer factory, which eventually became Roddis Lumber and Veneer.
 Other woodworking factories included H.H.
 Bille's Sash and Door and the Stave Factory.
-But the pine was running out, and things were changing.
-Upham's sawmill closed in 1899.
+By this point, pine was becoming less available, and Upham's sawmill closed in 1899.

-Local cheesemaking had begun in 1885 at Nasonville, and proved to be profitable, so other cheese factories began to pop up in the neighboring country.
-In 1907 the first cold storage plant was built in town.
-In 1911 the Blum Brothers began manufacturing cheese boxes.
-All of these, together with the rail connection, made Marshfield a hub for shipping cheese from the area to markets like Milwaukee and Chicago.
+Local cheesemaking had begun in 1885 at Nasonville, and proved to be profitable, so other cheese factories began to pop up in the neighboring county.
+In 1907, the first cold storage plant was built in town.
+In 1911, the Blum Brothers began manufacturing cheese boxes.
+This, alongside its rail connection, made Marshfield a hub for shipping cheese from the area to markets like Milwaukee and Chicago.
 C.E.
 Blodgett's Cheese, Butter and Egg Company became the largest firm of this type in the state.

-By 1910 the town's population was 5,783.
+By 1910, the town's population was 5,783.

-While the structures built immediately after the fire were all Italianate-influenced, these later buildings are more varied:
+While the structures built immediately after the fire were all Italianate-influenced, the later buildings became more varied: